MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-onboard.md

 **[Create an Organizational Unit in an Azure Active Directory Domain Services managed domain](https://docs.microsoft.com/azure/active-directory-domain-services/create-ou)**.

-## Deploy policies and updates to device collections
+## Deploy policies and updates to your device collections

 *WORK IN PROGRESS*